 “My mom is from Pangasinan; my dad is from Egypt.
 Mom traveled to Canada after graduating.
 For some twist of fate, she ended up settling in Saudi, where she first worked as a dental assistant and then as a dentist.
-That’s when she met my dad, who, for some weird thing called destiny, traveled to Saudi too.”
+That’s where she met my dad.”

 “When she was working as a dental assistant, Mom would notice this Muslim lady who would pray often, like five times a day.
 Mom, out of curiosity, opened a conversation with the lady about her religion and stuff.
 And then slowly, slowly Mom got hooked.
 A devoted Roman Catholic, Mom made a decision to convert to Islam.”

 “I was born and raised in Saudi.
 I came here for college.
 Back in Saudi, things tend to be more reserved.
-You don’t go out without your parents with you.
-When I came here, things are very different – the people dress differently, every food served is foreign to me, the young are outrageous and loud.
+You can’t go out without your parents with you.
+When I first came here, things were very different – people dress differently, the food is different, the young people are outrageous and loud...
 The vibe was something completely new to me.
 I remember getting really thin because I had no idea what to eat and where to eat.”

 “I’m currently in the first year of Dentistry proper.
 I think I took it after my mom.
-I grew fond seeing her treat her patients, with the things that she uses, the procedures, until I became familiar with it.”
+I grew fond seeing her treat her patients, until I became familiar with the procedures.”

 What’s your biggest moment here in UB so far?

 “Obviously, winning as Miss United Nations 2016.
 Was I ‘forced’ to join?
 Yes!
-I tried talking to my teacher to somehow change her mind, but she was like, ‘Come on, you can do it.’
+I tried talking to my teacher out of it, but she was like, ‘Come on, you can do it.’
 When I won, she was even happier than I was.
 But, seriously, I never really had confidence in myself before.
 Apart from my teachers, my sister – who would always push me to see myself big – talked me into joining the pageant.
 And of course my mom.
-I think I also took after her – joining a beauty contest.
+I think I also took it after her – joining a pageant.
 She used to join pageants when she was my age, and she has collected a few crowns and sashes.”

 What are your words for a good life?